firetix/vibe-coding-penetration-tester/README.md

 - [ ] Improve subdomain enumeration techniques
 - [ ] Add API security testing capabilities
 - [x] Add basic documentation and examples

+## 🛡️ OWASP Top 10 Coverage

+We're working hard to cover all OWASP Top 10 vulnerabilities, but we need your help!
+Currently, we have decent coverage for:

+- ✅ Injection (SQL, NoSQL, Command)
+- ✅ Broken Authentication
+- ✅ Cross-Site Scripting (XSS)
+- ✅ Insecure Direct Object References (IDOR)
+- ✅ Security Misconfiguration

+But we still need help with:

+- ❌ Broken Access Control (advanced scenarios)
+- ❌ Cryptographic Failures (comprehensive detection)
+- ❌ Insecure Design patterns
+- ❌ Software and Data Integrity Failures
+- ❌ Server-Side Request Forgery (SSRF) detection improvements

+If you're knowledgeable in these areas, we desperately need your contributions!
+Help us make the internet slightly less terrible, one fixed vulnerability at a time.
+Your expertise could save countless developers from embarrassing security incidents and awkward conversations with their CISOs.

 ## 🤝 Contributing